Work and money

 These are some things that might help.

 • If you have cancer that can’t be cured, special rules may apply that can speed up the process of claiming benefits.
-Your doctor would need to fill out a DS1500 form.
+Your doctor or nurse will need to fill out an SR1 form, or a BASRiS form for the Adult Disability Payment in Scotland.

 • Prescriptions in Scotland, Wales and Northern Ireland are free.
-In England, you can get free prescriptions if you are having treatment for cancer, or for symptoms and side effects.
+In England, anyone having treatment for cancer, cancer symptoms or side effects of treatments can get free prescriptions..
 You will need to apply for a medical exemption certificate.
 Ask your GP, hospital or local pharmacy for a FP92A form.

 • There is help available with the cost of travelling to hospital for treatment.